stud131/docs-monaca/content/reference/cordova_7.1/file.en.md

 granted for the sandboxed file system only (the sandbox limits access to the app itself), not for general access to any file system location on the device.
-(To access file system locations outside the sandboxed storage, use other methods such as window.requestLocalFileSystemURL, which support platform-specific locations.
+(To access file system locations outside the sandboxed storage, use other methods such as `window.resolveLocalFileSystemURL`, which support platform-specific locations.
 For one example of this, see *Append a File*.)